MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 - Yes/No

 > [!IMPORTANT]
-> To add columns of types that aren't supported by visual editor, such as file or image, [create a table](create-table.md) by using the build hub instead.
+> To add columns of types that aren't supported by visual editor, such as file or image, [create a table](create-table.md) by using the solution explorer instead.

 ###### Advanced options